spectrocloud/tutorials/terraform/pack-tf/README.md

 # Hello Universe TF

 This folder contains the demo code for the [Create and Deploy a Custom Add-On Pack](https://docs.spectrocloud.com/registries-and-packs/create-pack) tutorial.
-The code is intended to be used with the tutorial and as a result may not execute if invoked directly with `terraform apply`.
+Use the code in this directory with the tutorial.

+## Prerequisites
+You will need the following things before getting started:
+1. Spectro Cloud API key generated from the Palette.
+2. A cloud account added to your Palette project settings.
+3. An SSH key created in the region where you will deploy the cluster.

-Note that the Terraform code in the **data.tf** and **profile.tf** uses the data resources, the core infrastructure layers, for deployment to AWS cloud service provider.
+Note that the Terraform code, when executed, will deploy the resources to the **AWS** cloud service provider.
 To deploy your resource to Azure or Google Cloud, use the specific layer details outlined in the **Cloud Service Provider Configurations** section below.

 ## Cloud Service Provider Configurations

-Here are the details of the core infrastructure layers to use in the `spectrocloud_cluster_profile.profile` resource definition for AWS, Azure, and Google Cloud.
+The code uses the data resources, the core infrastructure layers, defined in the **data.tf** to deploy the `spectrocloud_cluster_profile.profile` resource to the AWS.
+Here are the pack details for each infrastructure layer.

 ### AWS Config